leultewolde/hidmo-argo-gitops/README.md

 | `secret/postgres-systemtest/postgres-credentials` | `postgres-credentials` | `postgres-password` |
 | `secret/sonarqube/monitoring` | `sonarqube-monitoring` | `passcode` |

-Each namespace also requires a `VaultConnection` named `my-vault-connection` so Vault secrets can be synced.
-Example:
+Each namespace also requires a `VaultConnection` named `my-vault-connection` and a corresponding `VaultAuth` so Vault secrets can be synced.
+Example connection:

 ```yaml
 apiVersion: secrets.hashicorp.com/v1beta1